Skip to main content

 Use List when

-• several steps in a process should be listed
+• showing multiple steps in a process

 Avoid List when